semanticdata/ximena/src/notes/scry-your-tasks.md

 tags:
   - stub
-description: 'To scry is to see or predict the future by means of a crystal ball.'
+description: "To scry is to see or predict the future by means of a crystal ball."
 ---

 # Scry Your Tasks